ErwinLiYH/gutenberg_downloader/README.md

 <img src="./statics/img/5.png" style="zoom:40%;" />

-the structure of ./test folder after “merge” like following screenshot:
+the structure of ./test folder after “merge” like following screenshot: (modified, in this situation, now the merge.txt will in downPATH)

 <img src="./statics/img/6.png" style="zoom:30%;" />